-No individual study can give a definitive statement about whether girls receive a better education in single-sex or coeducational schools.
-Instead, a cumulative picture is formed when many studies are analysed together.
+While no individual study can give a definitive statement about whether girls receive a better education in single-sex or co-educational schools, a cumulative picture is formed when many studies are analysed together.
 Below is a snapshot from the research literature, which demonstrates the many and varied benefits of single-sex schooling for girls.
-Nearly all the studies selected were published in the last few years.
-The source of each study can be located by using the reference list.
+All studies selected were published in 2003 or later.
+The source of each study can be located by using the reference list below.

 Girls achieve highly in the middle years

 - Alliance member schools are already well ahead in achievement at Year 7, and display faster growth than students generally do between Years 7 and 9 (ACER, 2008, p.
 25).

 - A British study found ‘results consistently indicate that single-sex schooling leads to higher progress from Key Stage 3 to General Certificate of Secondary Education’ (students aged 14 to 16 years).
 (Malacova, 2007, p.
 253).

 - Girls attending Victorian Alliance member schools in general, produce almost three times the proportion of very high (40+) Study Scores than girls at non-member schools.
 These results are also reflected in other Australian states.
 In New Zealand the rate of achievement of outstanding scholarships in Alliance member schools is almost three times the national average (ACER, 2008, pp. 12-13).

 - Bradley, in her American PhD dissertation concluded that ‘the single-sex environment provides females with the best opportunity for academic achievement’ (Bradley, 2009, p.
 119).